Geology of Australia: Cretaceous

 The initial rifting of Australia and Antarctica in the Jurassic continued through the Cretaceous, with offshore development of a mid ocean ridge seafloor spreading centre.
 Tasmania was rifted off during this stage.

 Cretaceous volcanism in the offshore of Queensland was related to a minor episode of arc formation, typified by the Whitsunday Islands, followed by development of offshore coral platforms, passive margin basins and far-field volcanism throughout the quiet Hunter-Bowen orogenic belt.

 Cretaceous sedimentation continued in the Surat Basin.
 Some small Cretaceous volcanism was present at the edges of basement highs in the Great Artesian Basin, resulting in some sparse volcanic plugs today.

 Cretaceous sedimentation continued in the Perth Basin.

 Palaeocene to Recent

 Tertiary

 The Tertiary saw the majority of Australian tectonism cease.
 Sparse examples of intraplate volcanism exist, for instance the Glasshouse Mountains in Queensland, which are Tertiary examples of a chain of small volcanic plugs which decrease in age to the south, where they result in ~10,000-year-old maar volcanoes and basalts of the Newer Volcanics in South Australia and Victoria.
+The Bass Canyon, a submarine canyon off the coast of eastern Victoria, may have existed in some form as far back as the Eocene.